Robert Durst: Disappearance of Kathleen McCormack Durst

-McCormick and Najamy were scheduled to meet the next day at The Lion's Gate, a Manhattan pub.
-When McCormick failed to appear, Najamy grew concerned and repeatedly called police over the course of several days.
+McCormack and Najamy were scheduled to meet the next day at The Lion's Gate, a Manhattan pub.
+When McCormack failed to appear, Najamy grew concerned and repeatedly called police over the course of several days.
 Later that week, Durst reported his wife missing.
 Both a doorman and the building superintendent at the couple's apartment on Riverside Drive claimed to have seen McCormack at the building on February 1, the day after she was last indisputably seen.
 However, the doorman admitted he had only seen her from behind and from half a block away, and thus could not be certain that it was her.
 A private investigator hired by Durst's lawyer later reported that the doorman said he had not seen McCormack arrive at all, and might not have been working the night she disappeared.
 Only three weeks after Durst had reported his wife missing, the superintendent on Riverside Drive found some of her possessions in the building's trash compactor.

 Three weeks before her disappearance, McCormack had been treated at the Jacobi Medical Center in the Bronx for facial bruises.
 She told a friend that Durst had beaten her, but did not press charges over the incident.
 McCormack asked Durst for a $250,000 divorce settlement.
 Instead, he cancelled her credit card, removed her name from a joint bank account and refused to pay her medical school tuition.
-At the time of McCormack's disappearance, Durst had been dating Prudence Farrow (Mia Farrow's sister) for three years and was living in a separate apartment.
+At the time of McCormack's disappearance, Durst had been dating Mia Farrow's younger sister Prudence for three years and was living in a separate apartment.
 He initially offered a $100,000 reward for his wife's return, then reduced the reward to $15,000.
 When one of McCormack's friends and her sister learned that she had been reported missing, they broke into her South Salem cottage, hoping to find her.
 Instead, they discovered the residence ransacked, McCormack's mail unopened and her belongings in the trash.